top of page

 Author and Moderator

-Dr Tanja Busse studied journalism and philosophy in Dortmund, Bochum and Pisa, moderates conferences and writes books on agriculture, nutrition and biodiversity.
-Her latest book published together with Christiane Grefe ("Der Grund") deals with the need to protect our soils.
+Dr Tanja Busse writes books on agriculture, nutrition and biodiversity and she moderates conferences.
+She studied journalism and philosophy in Dortmund, Bochum and Pisa.
+Her latest book, published with Christiane Grefe ("Der Grund") is about protecting our soils.

 Speaker